- Student life

-The Faculty of Arts and Media delivers a broad range of undergraduate and postgraduate media and creative arts courses across both campuses at Chester and Warrington, and supports considerable foundation degree delivery at a number of partner colleges.
+The Faculty of Arts and Media delivers a broad range of undergraduate and postgraduate media and creative arts courses across the campuses at Chester and Warrington, and supports considerable foundation degree delivery at a number of partner colleges.
 The Faculty received our highest research rating in the most recent research assessment exercise.

 While the University of Chester Business School is predominantly concerned with teaching and learning, it also offers a number of business services, from consultancy and research to in-house and bespoke training.
 The School also manages the University's widely acclaimed work-based learning facilities.

 The role of the Faculty of Education and Children's Services lies at the very core of the university's original beginnings, in 1839, when it was first established as a teacher training institution.
 The role has grown enormously to encompass teacher education and educational theory courses at undergraduate and postgraduate level, as well as a broad range of CPD provision for teachers, partnership development, cultural and community work and research.